calimero-project/calimero-server/README.md

 -----------------

 The server provides a `Launcher`, together with a server configuration template `server-config.xml` (in the folder `resources`) to start the KNXnet/IP server.
 The launcher expects a URI or file name pointing to a server configuration.
-Alternatively, one can also run the KNXnet/IP server and gateway in your Java code; see the implementation in `Launcher.java` as a guide.
+Alternatively, one can also run the KNXnet/IP server and gateway directly in Java code; see the implementation in `Launcher.java` as a guide.

-First, make sure Java is installed correctly, and all required `jar` packages are available (`calimero-core`, `slf4j`).
+First, make sure Java is installed correctly, and all required `jar` packages are available (`calimero-core`, `calimero-device`, `slf4j`).
 With the following command, the server should print a message that it expects a configuration file and quit:

 #### Maven